KamiGhost1/Doubly-linked-list/README.md

 3. search Items
 4. show list

-for more information use the -h option.
+for more information use the "help" option.

 Enjoy!